JakeSteam/blog-history/_drafts/2023-10-25-the-scary-maze-game-screamer-decompiled.md

 ## Decompiling The Maze

-Later in this post I'll mention how I decompiled the scary maze game, but if you'd like to view the game's source code I've [made it available as a GitHub Gist](https://gist.github.com/JakeSteam/fc1614c3f5a92b281dba55f6081e7288).
+Later in this post I describe [how I decompiled the scary maze game](#how-was-it-decompiled), but if you'd like to view the game's source code I've [made it available as a GitHub Gist](https://gist.github.com/JakeSteam/fc1614c3f5a92b281dba55f6081e7288).

 ### How does the detection work?